Defective democracy: Illiberal democracy

 When elected officials are no longer held to constitutional principles due to the deterioration of power held by the judiciary, the nation becomes an illiberal democracy in which the rule of law is damaged or flawed, and the constitutional norms have little or no binding impact on elected officials and their actions.
 Individual civil rights are either partially nullified or not established.
 Illiberal democracy is the most common form of defective democracy.

 In 2017, Venezuela held a controversial election for state governors.
 Venezuela's President Nicolás Maduro and his United Socialist Party swept the election, winning 17 of 23 states and 54% of the popular vote, despite Maduro's approval rating fluctuating between 17% and 22%.
 Ruling party members used state resources to help their campaigns, giving them an advantage over their rivals.
 The use of state funds for campaigns is illegal under normal circumstances but the Venezuelan court system had deteriorated to the point at which it only acted to serve the ruling party instead of serving true justice.
-This and other factors makes Venezuela a defective democracy.
+This and other factors make Venezuela a defective democracy.

 Delegative democracy

-In delegative democracies, the Executive branch reigns supreme and the legislature and judiciary have very limited power over the Executive.
+In delegative democracies, the executive branch reigns supreme and the legislature and judiciary have very limited power over the executive.
 Constitutional norms are rarely followed and the checks and balances of power required in healthy democracies are undermined.

 Delegative democracies commonly happen when there is one ruling party in a nation.
 Mexico prior to 1997 is an example.
 Mexico's ruling party, the Institutional Revolutionary Party, ruled unchecked by any viable competition since the Mexican Revolution.
 During the PRI's political dominance in Mexico, the nation was a delegative democracy with the executive branch ruling supreme and the Congress effectively rubber-stamping decisions.